shuochenw/downscaling/README.md

 models_all.py has other models that were not used in the above three files.
 Results are saved in *_results.log
-The "runs" folder is for tracking losses in Tensorboard
+The "runs" folder is for tracking losses in Tensorboard.

+Inside the repo, run ./submit.sh
+In gpu.sh, change the name of the experiment: baseline.py, dann.py, full.py